RyanMoodGAMING/npc-lib/README.md

   // see MinestomVersionAccessor for the minestom implementation
   // Defaults to a platform-specific implementation.
   .versionAccessor()
-  // the factory for packets that need to be send in order to spawn and manage npcs.
+  // the factory for packets that need to be sent in order to spawn and manage npcs.
   // see BukkitProtocolAdapter for the available options on Bukkit (ProtocolLib or PacketEvents)
   // see MinestomProtocolAdapter for the minestom implementation
   // Defaults to a platform-specific implementation.